Baltimore Wrongful Death Attorneys

 Your Legal Options

-When a loved one dies due to medical malpractice, there are two types of claims that may be brought to trial by medical negligence lawyers.
+When a loved one dies due to medical malpractice or catastrophic injuries, there are two types of claims that may be brought to trial by our Baltimore wrongful death lawyers.
 The first claim is called a survivor action and it is for the pain and suffering and other losses suffered by the deceased individual from the time of the malpractice through the time of their death.
 This action is brought by the personal representative of the estate of the deceased individual.

 The second type of claim is called a wrongful death claim and it can be brought by the surviving loved ones of the deceased, including the parents of the deceased, the spouse, and the children of the deceased.
 These claims are for the emotional distress suffered as a result of the loss of the loved one and for any loss of financial support.